Long Beach Chiefs: History

 The American Basketball League played one full season, 1961–1962, and part of the next season until the league folded on December 31, 1962.
 The ABL was the first basketball league to have a three point shot for baskets scored far away from the goal.
 Other rules that set the league apart were a 30-second shooting clock and a wider free throw lane, 18 feet instead of the standard 12.

 The American Basketball League was formed when Abe Saperstein did not get the Los Angeles National Basketball Association (NBA) franchise he sought.
 His Harlem Globetrotters had strong NBA ties.
 When Minneapolis Lakers owner Bob Short was permitted to move the Lakers to Los Angeles, Saperstein reacted by convincing National Alliance of Basketball Leagues (NABL) team owner Paul Cohen (Tuck Tapers) and Amateur Athletic Union (AAU) National Champion Cleveland Pipers owner George Steinbrenner to take the top NABL and AAU teams and players and form a rival league.

 League franchises were the Chicago Majors (1961–1963); Cleveland Pipers (1961–1962); Kansas City Steers (1961–63); Long Beach Chiefs (1961–1963), as Hawaii Chiefs in 1961–62; Los Angeles Jets (1961–62, disbanded during season); Oakland Oaks 1961–1963, as San Francisco Saints in 1961–1962; Philadelphia Tapers 1961–1963, as Washington Tapers in 1961–62; moved to New York during 1961–62 season; as New York Tapers in 1961–62 and the Pittsburgh Rens (1961–1963).

 The team was known as the Hawaii Chiefs from 1961–62.
+Originally, Art Kim wanted to name the franchise the Hawaii Aliis, a name for Hawaiian royalty, but he was forced to change the name of the team to the Chiefs by June 1961 due to the native Hawaiians informing Kim that it was considered taboo to use the aliis name in conjunction to ordinary people since it could only be associated with Hawaiian royalty.

-The Chiefs were owned by Art Kim who was later the owner of the Anaheim Amigos of the American Basketball Association.
+The Chiefs were owned by Art Kim, who was later the owner of the Anaheim Amigos of the American Basketball Association.
+His previous team ownership with the Chiefs in Hawaii and Long Beach would be a factor in Kim being named an inaugural owner for the Amigos franchise in the ABA.

 They finished 13–28 (1961–1962) and 16–8 (1962–1963) under coaches Red Rocha and Al Brightman.
 They started 10–0 in 1962–1963.